 Neoplastic cysts arise via the inappropriate overgrowth of cells within the ovary and may be malignant or benign.
 Malignant neoplasms may arise from all ovarian cell types and tissues.
 The most frequent by far, however, are those arising from the surface epithelium (mesothelium); most of these are partially cystic lesions.
 The benign counterparts of these cancers are serous and mucinous cystadenomas.
 Other malignant ovarian tumors may also contain cystic areas, including granulosa cell tumors from sex cord stromal cells and germ cell tumors from primordial germ cells.
 Cystic spaces within a tumor are seen in the image below.

 Teratomas are a form of germ cell tumor containing elements from all 3 embryonic germ layers, ie, ectoderm, endoderm, and mesoderm.
 A mature cystic teratoma is shown in the image below.

 Endometriomas are blood-filled cysts arising from the ectopic endometrium.
-Endometriomas are associated with endometriosis, which causes a classic triad of painful and heavy periods and dyspareunia.
+Endometriomas are associated with endometriosis, which can cause dysmenorrhea and dyspareunia.